 Dr. Barton felt it was an abstract idea…something she hadn’t heard of before.
 She approved to go forward with the idea after I gave her a few connections that I had observed.

 Amazingly– as I was watching the French Television a review came on about a new exhibit opening September 2012 at the Musee d’Orsay titled Impressionism and Fashion.
 Brigid Barton mentored the new curator of the Musee d’Orsay, Guy Cogeval, for the launch of his first exhibit.
-Many of the comparisons of the particular paintings were exactly the same as I chose for my paper.
+Many of the comparisons of the particular paintings were exactly the same as I chose for my paper; including my descriptions that were quoted exactly as I had written.

 Musée d’Orsay From September 25th 2012 to January 20th 2013